samsquire/esoteric-knowledge/README.md

  * The feet of a name is the left hand side of each word
  * Letters and words are an army arranged in orders and ranks.
  * The head of a word is on its right and on its top.
- * Ranking and ordering is to flip the orientation of the letters so the words become a different person.
+ * Ranking and ordering is to flip the orientation of the letters so the words become a different facet of the same person.
  * If I rank a sentence, the letters go on top of eachother

 ![](ordersranks.png)

 # Meaning of letters

-* Each letter represent a movement of communication in an army.
+* Each letter represents a movement of communication in an army.
+* The strokes of letters can represent an action or communication.
-* Diagonal letters represent
+* Diagonal parts of letters represent going between individuals in different ranks.
 * The letter O is to turn around a single point.
 * Left is towards authority.
 Right is toward workers who work for you.